peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Remainder
-    public EFloat Remainder​(EFloat divisor, EContext ctx) Finds the remainder that results when dividing two arbitrary-precision binary floats.
+    public EFloat Remainder​(EFloat divisor, EContext ctx) Finds the remainder that results when dividing two arbitrary-precision binary floating-point numbers.
 The remainder is the value that remains when the absolute value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object's value.

 **Parameters:**